• HOME

 Is it dangerous to travel as a woman to India?

 I have traveled to India twice.
 Both trips were girls’ trips.
 The first time I was backpacking India for a month with a friend, and the second time we were four girls.
-I also have a lot of girl friends that have traveled solo or with other girls in India.
+I also have a lot of girlfriends that have traveled solo or with other girls in India.
 It worked out absolutely fine.

 Even the second time I had a couple of minor doubts when people came with their danger warnings.
 I am glad I am a stubborn, persistent human being that lets the wanderlust win over fear.